Page Reviewed / Updated - November 05, 2020

 The Home Services Program is under the administration of the Wyoming Department of Health's Aging Division.
 This program was formerly called the Wyoming Community Based In-Home Services Program (CBIHS), and persons may occasionally still use that name.
 Each year, approximately 3,000 Wyoming seniors receive assistance from this program.

 To be eligible for this program, candidates must:

 There are no income eligibility requirements, and clients are charged based on a sliding-fee scale.
 While all providers are encouraged to collect some sort of fee for services, no one is refused services for inability to pay.
 Wyoming’s Department of Health does have a suggested sliding scale for co-payments based on household income, although providers of WyHS services are not required to use this scale.
 Therefore, based on the service provider, the suggested co-payment will vary.
 As a very general rule of thumb, program participants with income less than 100% of the Federal Poverty Level (FPL) may possibly receive services free of charge.
-As of April 2019, this means single applicants with annual income under $12,144 and couples with income less than $16,460 may receive no cost services.
-The figures on this sliding scale are effective July 1st through June 30th.
-Come July 1st of 2019, these figures will be adjusted to a slightly higher rate.
+At the time of this rewrite, this means applicants with annual income under $12,760 ($1,063 / month).
+To be clear, with this sliding scale, the fee is based on the net income of the household and is effective July 1st through June 30th.
+These figures will be adjusted to a slightly higher rate on July 1, 2021.

 The available services are different in each county and change year to year, depending on the available budget.
 It is estimated the average annual value of services a program participant receives is $1,378.
 Typically, the following supports and types of care are available through this program.

 Limited program information is available on the Wyoming Department of Health's website.
 To learn more, call 307-777-8566 or 800-442-2766.
 There may be a waiting list to receive services.